rsilvery/dsr_tf_for_poets/README.md

 ```

-Initially, this will train the model and drop the trained model into your container /tmp/ directory along with the labels file.
-These need to be moved to the global namespace.
+This will retrain the model on the Flowers dataset and drop the retrained model into your container /user/mapr/flowers/ directory along with the labels file.

 Note: if you want to use Tensorboard to follow the training, you have to pass in the port it's going to run on into the Docker Run command as a port mapping (ex. -p 6006:6006)